British education system

 In the last two years of secondary education, which are called Year 10 and Year 11, starting at age 14, students prepare for GCSE exams that are taken after two years (General Certificate of Secondary Education).

 In the UK school system, during the GCSE programme, students study between 9 and 12 subjects.
-Some of them are compulsory (English, Math, 2/3 Sciences, History/Geography, a Modern Language etc.), some are chosen by each student according to their abilities and preferences.
+Some of them are compulsory (English, Maths, Sciences, Humanities, a Modern Language etc.), some are chosen by each student according to their abilities and preferences.
 At the end of the 2 year GCSE programme, following the examinations on each studied subject, students receive their GCSE Certificates.

 The chosen subjects and the GCSE results are very important for their Further Studies (A-Level or IB) and for their University admission.